Tour de France called off amid virus, no new dates set

 Juggling the cycling calendar is also tricky because of the various races scheduled throughout the season, including the Giro d’Italia and the Spanish Vuelta.

 The Giro, which had been set for May, was called off late last month.
 The Spanish race, which is also owned by ASO, is still on the schedule for Aug.
-14-Sept.
+14 to Sept.
 6.

 If the Tour de France were to be held after the Spanish Vuelta in September, it could clash with the rescheduled French Open tennis tournament.
 The clay-court Grand Slam tournament at Roland Garros, normally in late May and June, has been pushed back to Sept.
-20-Oct.
+20 to Oct.
 4.